The counterpart to The Film of the Book

 - In an interview with Entertainment Weekly, the topic of an Avatar novelization came up.
 Cameron made a point of stressing that it was the novel, not the novelization.

-- Halloween (1978)'s novelization by Dennis Etchison (under the pen name Curtis Richards) is quite renowned by the film's fans for exploring more of the characters and depth that the movie wasn't able to cover.
+- Halloween (1978)'s novelization by Richard Curtis (under the pen name Curtis Richards) is quite renowned by the film's fans for exploring more of the characters and depth that the movie wasn't able to cover.
 The novel has now become a collector's item among modern fans, since copies are harder to find.
 The novel was so renowned, lines from the book ("You don't know what death is!") appear in the sequel.
 The second and third films were also novelized by Dennis Etchison (under the pen name Jack Martin), who was asked to write the script for Halloween 4 (however, while his treatment was used, his script wasn't).
 The fourth film was novelized by Nicholas Grabowsky.

 - The novel to Batman Forever, by Peter David throws in some deleted scenes from the film, rearranges the order of some scenes to make more sense, and is generally thought quite good.
 Bizarrely, the Riddler briefly wears a robotic muscle suit for a few pages, like in the licensed game version.

 - Rarely, The Film of the Book will itself have a novelization.

 - Particularly notable: Bram Stoker's Dracula by Fred Saberhagen, a tacit admission that Francis Ford Coppola's 1992 film didn't quite fit the original story.